A topic from the subject of Environmental Chemistry in Chemistry.

 1. Place the candle inside the glass jar and light it.

-3. Quickly pour a small amount of bleach into the jar and seal the lid again.
+3. Carefully and quickly pour a small amount of bleach into the jar (through a small opening if possible to minimize escape of fumes) and seal the lid again.
+Observe any reactions.

-5. Repeat step 3 with ammonia instead of bleach.
+5. Repeat steps 3 and 4 with ammonia instead of bleach.
+Observe and compare results.

-Adding bleach or ammonia:* These substances react with the pollutants in the jar, demonstrating methods of air pollution control.
+• Adding bleach or ammonia: These substances react with some of the pollutants in the jar.
+Bleach (hypochlorite) acts as an oxidizer, while ammonia neutralizes acidic components.
+These reactions demonstrate methods of air pollution control, although this is a simplified representation.

 Significance:

-The importance of oxygen for combustion:* When the oxygen in the jar is consumed by the candle, the candle goes out.
-This highlights the role of oxygen in combustion and the need for ventilation in enclosed spaces.
+• The importance of oxygen for combustion: The candle eventually extinguishes because it consumes the available oxygen within the sealed jar.
+This highlights the role of oxygen in combustion and the importance of adequate ventilation to prevent oxygen depletion.

 Share on: